 They certainly don't want to wait for a day or so just to be told that the property isn't available.

-So what are your widget options?
+What are your widget options?

 There are a number of different widgets available, including:

-2. Social Media - attract guests for free
+2. Social media - attract guests for free

 Social media is a golden way to attract new business, especially in the hospitality business.

-There are growing numbers of social media channels to use, and this shows no sign of going away.
+There are growing numbers of free social media channels to use, and this shows no sign of going away.

 There are two important aspects that I would suggest you consider.